rmanuel7/network-stream/README.md

 #### [Event-based Asynchronous Pattern (EAP)](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/event-based-asynchronous-pattern-eap)

 **Event-based Asynchronous Pattern (EAP)**, which is the event-based legacy model for providing asynchronous behavior.
 It requires a method that has the `Async` suffix and one or more events, event handler delegate types, and `EventArg`\-derived types.
 EAP was introduced in .NET Framework 2.0.

+> [!CAUTION]
-It's no longer recommended for new development.
-For more information, see .
+> **It's no longer recommended** for new development.

 #### [Asynchronous Programming Model (APM)](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/asynchronous-programming-model-apm)